 Pecan Sandies are simple to make and taste delicious.
-Not too sweet.
-Some people like to chop the pecans coursely, and that works, but you can also pulverize them.
+They're not too sweet.
+Some people like to chop the pecans coursely, and that works, but you can also pulverize the pecans.
 To form the cookies, I use the drop method, but some people like to make logs and then slice them.
 Either way, they'll taste great!

 Chocolate Pecan Sandies